On compact exceptional objects in derived module categories: Introduction

-\begin{theorem} Let $A$ be a finite dimensional algebra and $P_S$ be a projective cover of a simple $A$-module $S$.
-Let $Q$ be the direct sum of all indecomposable projective $A$-modules (up to isomorphism) not isomorphic to $P_S$.
-Suppose that $P_S$ satisfies the following conditions: \begin{enumerate} \item The socle of $P_S$ contains a simple summand $S_{\circ} \cong S$; \item $S_{\circ}$ is not contained in the trace of $Q$ in $P_S$ as left $A$-modules; \item dually, $DS_{\circ}$ is not contained in the trace of $DQ$ in $DP_S$ as right $A$-modules, where $D = \Hom_A (-, k)$. \end{enumerate} Then the following conclusions are true: \begin{enumerate} \item For any minimal and exceptional object $P^{\bullet} \in K^b(_AP)$, $P_S$ appears at no more than one degree of $P^{\bullet}$. \item Let $X, Y \in K^b (_AP)$ be minimal objects such that $\Hom_{K^b(_AP)} (X, Y[n]) = 0$ for all $n \in \mathbb{Z}$.
-Then $P_S$ cannot appear in both $X$ and $Y$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $A$ be a basic and connected finite dimensional algebra.
+For a simple $A$-module $S$, let $P_S$ be its projective cover and let $Q_S$ be the direct sum of indecomposable projective $A$-modules (up to isomorphism) not isomorphic to $P_S$.
+Suppose that for every simple module $S$, the socle of $P_S$ contains a simple summand $S_{\circ} \cong S$ satisfying the following conditions: \begin{enumerate} \item $S_{\circ}$ is not contained in the image of any homomorphism $P \to P_S$ for $P \in \additive(Q_S)$; \item $S_{\circ}$ is contained in the kernel of any homomorphism $P_S \to P$ for $P \in \additive(Q_S)$. \end{enumerate} Then the lengths of tilting objects and indecomposable compact exceptional objects in $\D$ are bounded by the number of isomorphism classes of simple $A$-modules.
+Moreover, every indecomposable projective $A$-module appears at precisely one degree for every minimal tilting complex. \end{theorem}

-\begin{corollary} If all indecomposable projective $A$-modules satisfy the above conditions, then the length of every indecomposable exceptional object in $K^b(_AP)$ is bounded by the number of isomorphism classes of simple $A$-modules.
-Moreover, every indecomposable projective $A$-module appears at precisely one degree for every minimal basic tilting complex $T \in K^b(_AP)$, and the length of $T$ is bounded by the number of isomorphism classes of simple $A$-modules as well. \end{corollary}
+Note that the possibility that $S = S_{\circ}$ is excluded.
+Indeed, if it happens, then $P_S = S$, and hence by the second condition $A$ is a direct sum of two algebras, contradicting the assumption that $A$ is connected.

-By \cite{AKL2} and \cite{AKL3}, an algebra $A$ is called \textit{bounded derived simple} if $D^b(A)$ has no nontrivial recollements by bounded derived module categories of algebras.
+By \cite{AKL2} and \cite{AKL3}, an algebra $A$ is called \textit{bounded derived simple} if $\D$ has no nontrivial recollements by bounded derived module categories of algebras.
 Clearly, local algebras are bounded derived simple.
 But there are many other bounded derived simple algebras (\cite{LY1, LY2}).
-We show that algebras satisfying the conditions in the above theorem are bounded derived simple.
+Algebras satisfying the conditions in the above theorem are bounded derived simple.
 That is:

-\begin{theorem} Let $A$ be a connected algebra satisfying the conditions in Theorem 1.1.
-Then every torsion pair $(\Tria X, \Tria Y)$ of $K^b (_AP)$ induced by two objects $X, Y \in K^b (_AP)$ coincides with a torsion pair $(\Tria P, \Tria Q)$ induced by two projective $A$-modules $P$ and $Q$.
-Moreover, $A$ is bounded derived simple. \end{theorem}
+\begin{theorem} Let $A$ be basic and connected finite dimensional algebra such that every simple $A$-module satisfies the conditions specified in Theorem \ref{theorem I}.
+Then the following statements are equivalent: \begin{enumerate} \item $\K$, the homotopy category of perfect complexes, has a nontrivial torsion pair $(\T, \F)$ such that either $\T$ or $\F$ is closed under degree shift; \item $A$ is a triangular matrix algebra, and $\T$ (resp. $\F$) coincides with a thick subcategory generated by a projective $A$-module $P$ (resp. $Q$). \end{enumerate} In this case, $A$ is bounded derived simple. \end{theorem}